seanthegeek/seanthegeek.github.io/_posts/2018-01-01-spf-dmarc-federal-government-checkdmarc.md

 permalink: /310/spf-dmarc-federal-government-checkdmarc
 title: Lessons Learned from the US Federal Government's Ongoing Deployment of SPF and DMARC
-qseo_title: Lessons Learned as Feds Deploy SPF and DMARC - seanthegeek.net
+seo_title: Lessons Learned as Feds Deploy SPF and DMARC - seanthegeek.net
 description: An explanation of SPF and DMARC best practices, using results from checkdmarc scans of US Government domains as a case study, as federal agencies work towards fully implementing the cyber hygiene actions prescribed in DHS BOD 18-01